Based on a true story. A Write From The Heart Story Entry

 “So, explain it.
 We’ve always been able to talk.”

 After that, she disappeared for a year.
 I tried contacting all her old friends.
 Nothing.
 Until – late one night I got a call from the police informing me that Julia had been arrested for solicitation and possession with intent to distribute.

 I saw her briefly before her trial.

 The county jail was a fairly modern building.
 I gave them my driver’s license, signed in, went through a search, and waited.
-Finally I
+Finally,

-was escorted to a long, narrow room with seats and telephones.
-I saw Julia sitting about half-way down and took the seat opposite her.
+I was escorted to a long, narrow room with seats and telephones.
+I saw Julia sitting about half-way down and took the seat

 I didn’t know what to say.
 “Hi, honey,” I finally managed to get out.